Skip to the main content.

 Moving into the structured phase of EML starts to yield immediate improvements.
 At the structured level, you have made changes to its processes and protocols.
 Chaos begins to look more like order and reactive responses to client requests diminish.
 Starting at or building up to the structured level is built on the fact that you are getting the hang of things within your business and better anticipating client needs.
 You are starting to implement a structure and use software for both on the operations side and in client relationships.
 Processes are starting to become services with operational elements and hierarchies.
 They offer a consistent catalog, and their responses are focused.
 This reduces the time spent on routine client interactions.
 It also helps to improve efficiency and scalability.

-By progressing to the informative level of EML, there are even larger changes to come.
-At the Informative level, one of the hallmarks is establishing trust by being more communicative.
+By progressing to the Transparent level of EML, even larger changes will come.
+At the Transparent level, one of the hallmarks is establishing trust by being more communicative.
 It involves using an evidence-based approach where everyone has all the same facts.
 It also manages built-in client reporting (often through its PSA) and creates branded products that are easy for clients to understand.

 Breaking down data silos is the key to turning data into information, and that information into actions.